-- The last part of the budget is the welfare assistance itself.
-Ms. Murphy commented the unusual amount she is seeing is the amount being spent on housing, which is mostly related to rents.
-There is a good deal of fluctuation.
-She spoke of dealing with many evictions. - 4 - Parks and Recreation - 5 6
+The last part of the budget is the welfare assistance itself.
+Ms. Murphy commented the unusual 1 amount she is seeing is the amount being spent on housing, which is mostly related to rents.
+There is a 2 good deal of fluctuation.
+She spoke of dealing with many evictions.
+3 planning months in advance, if a new program possibility arose, the department could not take 10

+Parks and Recreation 5
-7 Town Manager Cabanel remarked there are two areas to this department's budget.
-The first (general advantage of that.
-The revolving fund provides that kind of flexibility.

-8 fund) funded through the tax base and the second (revolving fund) is self-funding.
-Prior to the

-9 establishment of the revolving fund, given the timeframe of the budget process requiring budget10 planning months in advance, if a new program possibility arose, the department could not take
+Town Manager Cabanel remarked there are two areas to this department's budget.
+The first (general 7 8 fund) funded through the tax base and the second (revolving fund) is self-funding.
+Prior to the establishment of the revolving fund, given the timeframe of the budget process requiring budget 9